Europe is warming, rapidlyLast updated:

-An analysis of over 100 million meteorological data points, from 117 years of weatherdata, shows that every major city in Europe is warmer in the 21st century than it was in the 20th, with the average city being 1°C warmer compared to last century.
-Subarctic regions, Andalusia and southern Romania are most affected.
+An analysis of over 100 million meteorological data points, from 118 years of weatherdata, shows that every major city in Europe is warmer in the 21st century than it was in the 20th, with the average city being 1°C warmer compared to last century.

 These findings are the result of an analysis of over 100,000,000 data points made available by the European Centre for Medium-Range Weather Forecasts (ECMWF), an international organization which computes so-called “re-analyses” of weather data, based on a variety of sources such as weather stations, weather balloons, buoys and satellite observations.
 Such data is well-suited to study weather patterns over periods spanning over a century, because it harmonizes inputs from thousands of data sources and makes comparisons in time and space possible.
 While absolute values might differ from data collected at weather stations directly, especially because cities suffer from the “heat island effect”, meaning that temperatures within the cities can be up to 10°C higher than in their surrounding countryside, the overall trends are the same.

 Two datasets have been used for the analysis.
-The datasets are not directly comparable, and we have used a reconciliation algorithm to be able to make historical comparisons.
+The datasets are not directly comparable, and we have used a reconciliation algorithm to be able to make historical comparisons (see here for details).

 - EDJNet: Europe is getting warmer, and it’s not looking like it’s going to cool down anytime soon